 Professor Robin Clark CNZM FRS

-Robin Clark is a chemist renowned for his syntheses and characterisation of transition metal and mixed-valence complexes, and the development of spectroscopic techniques for use at the arts–science interface.
-Through imaginative development of Raman microscopy, Robin has shown how to characterise pigments used in artwork and the ready identification of forgeries.
-Through over 500 original publications, 36 books (as author or editor) and many public lectures, he has exerted a major influence on science- and arts-based researchers seeking to better understand and restore artworks.
+Robin was a chemist renowned for his syntheses and characterisation of transition metal and mixed-valence complexes, and the development of spectroscopic techniques for use at the arts–science interface.
+Through imaginative development of Raman microscopy, Robin had shown how to characterise pigments used in artwork and the ready identification of forgeries.
+Through over 500 original publications, 36 books (as author or editor) and many public lectures, he had exerted a major influence on science- and arts-based researchers seeking to better understand and restore artworks.

-Robin is a member of many prestigious societies, including the American Philosophical Society and the Royal Institution, where he is an Honorary Fellow.
-He was appointed a Companion of the New Zealand Order of Merit in 2004, shortly after receiving the Sidney Medal from the Royal Society of New Zealand (of which he is also an Honorary Fellow).
-He has received the Marci Medal, the Franklin–Lavoisier Prize and the Royal Society of Chemistry’s Sir George Stokes Award, as well as presented its Tilden, Nyholm, Liversidge and Thomas Graham lectures.
+Robin was a member of many prestigious societies, including the American Philosophical Society and the Royal Institution, where was is an Honorary Fellow.
+He was appointed a Companion of the New Zealand Order of Merit in 2004, shortly after receiving the Sidney Medal from the Royal Society of New Zealand (of which was also an Honorary Fellow).
+He received the Marci Medal, the Franklin–Lavoisier Prize and the Royal Society of Chemistry’s Sir George Stokes Award, as well as presented its Tilden, Nyholm, Liversidge and Thomas Graham lectures.

 Interest and expertise